dgrisham/wenv/README.rst

 2.  maintaining a clean Zsh namespace by restricting the project's aliases to a single tmux session.

-Unfortunately, this turned out to be more involved than I'd expected.
+This emerging idea turned out to be more involved than I'd expected.
 Sourcing a given aliases file in every pane of a tmux session required work on both the Zsh end (to tell tmux which aliases file to source) and the tmux end (to actually source the aliases in each pane).